romi/plant-3d-explorer/README.md

 ### ```npm start```

-Runs the app in the development mode.<br>
+Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 You need to add a file `.env.local` at project's root to set the `API URL`: